homeroom-live/homeroom/README.md

 - [x] Renamed Homeroom page to Explore - I feel like it better portrays its prupose.
 Cool!
 - [x] Enforced Signup? -> NO!
 - [x] SEO Apollo pattern.
 Current idea is to add `seo` or something which would get Helmet data but would still require Signup once opened. - You don't need that, just set errorPolicy to ignore whenever requesting `viewer` to prevent unpredicted crashes.
 Data is still loaded as expected.
-- [ ] `withApollo` - component specific?
+- [x] `withApollo` - component specific? -> This is an antipattern.
-- [ ] Setup section in Signup.
+- [x] Setup section in Signup.
 Basic rights, termsofuse, agreement, notifications.
 I feel like it's nice intro.
 Might be to overwhelming.
-Seems like a must to make smooth signup process.
+Seems like a must to make smooth signup process. -> Yes!
-- [ ] Email verificaiton before completing setup?
+- [ ] Email verificaiton before completing setup? -> Yes!
 - [ ] ClassCard implementation.
-- [ ] How should we indicate active page in Explore?
+- [x] How should we indicate active page in Explore? -> Logan + Bulma
 - [ ] Improve selection in Explore - CODE.
 - [ ] Explore/Suggestions should be a combination of feed and upcoming classes.
 Very personalised experience.
 Not just list of saved classes.
+- [x] ShowChat should be css toggled - mobile, desktop.
+We will adopt Bulma anyway.
+- [ ] Should we remove Video from Classes?
+It kind of doesn't make sense to have it there anymore...

+## Styling

+- [ ] Setup site - intro page for users.
+- [ ] ClassCard still needs implementation.
-- [ ] ShowChat should be css toggled.
+- [ ] FilePicker, ImagePicker, VideoPicker -> This should all be very distinct components with different styles as well.

 ## stream